Hysterectomy: Comparison of techniques

 Morcellation has been widely used especially in laparoscopic techniques and sometimes for the vaginal technique, but now appears to be associated with a considerable risk of spreading benign or malignant tumors.
 In April 2014, the FDA issued a memo alerting medical practitioners to the risks of power morcellation.

-Robotic assisted surgery is presently used in several countries for hysterectomies.
+Robotic-assisted surgery is presently used in several countries for hysterectomies.
 Additional research is required to determine the benefits and risks involved, compared to conventional laparoscopic surgery.

-A 2014 Cochrane review found that robotic assisted surgery may have a similar complication rate when compared to conventional laparoscopic surgery.
-In addition, there is evidence to suggest that although the surgery make take longer, robotic assisted surgery may result in shorter hospital stays.
-More research is necessary to determine if robotic assisted hysterectomies are beneficial for people with cancer.
+A 2014 Cochrane review found that robotic-assisted surgery may have a similar complication rate when compared to conventional laparoscopic surgery.
+In addition, there is evidence to suggest that although the surgery may take longer, robotic-assisted surgery may result in shorter hospital stays.
+More research is necessary to determine if robotic-assisted hysterectomies are beneficial for people with cancer.